CS3120 - Discrete Mathematics and Theory 2 Course Logistics

 There are one or two homework assignments per module (depending on the module), that must be completed.
 These will be graded on a traditional scale (out of 10 points).
 See the syllabus and the homeworks page for more details.

 Late Policy: Homeworks have firm deadlines, but extensions can be requested via an online form (which will be provided to students at a later date).
-By filling out this form, you can request 10 days of time to work on the assignment.
+By filling out this form, you can request up to 7 days of time to work on the assignment.
 In general, these will always be granted for any reason.
-There will be No extensions for any reason beyond the 10 day initial extension.
+There will be No extensions for any reason beyond the 7 day extension.
 If you need additional time on homeworks, you should consider appealing for a grade of Incomplete at the end of the semester (contact the instructor for details).

 Your letter grade will be calculated using a traditional weighted average.
 The weights are: